TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   response.
 However, we often cannot find a response transformation that both linearizes the relationship between the response and predictor terms, but also results in normally distributed homoskedastic residuals.
-Generalized linear modeling allows for specification (via a **'link function'**) of an invertible (reversible) transformation for the response variable as well specification (via a **'variance function'**) of nearly arbitrary error models.
-This means we can depart from the assumptions of normal distributions as well as homoskedasticity for residuals.
+Generalized linear modeling allows for specification (via a **link function**) of an invertible (reversible) transformation for the response variable as well specification (via a **variance function**) of nearly arbitrary error models.
+This means we can abandon the assumptions of normal distribution and homoskedasticity of residuals.
 Having separate functions for linearization and for describing the error model greatly increases the flexibility over the least-squares linear model.